YoungZiyi/English-learning/standup-comedy/Good-deal_Jimmy-O-Yang.md

 If I do a Chinese accent, I'm automatically from the old country.
 Representation matters man.
 A lot of Asian people come up to me, very proud, very nice.
-They're like, Jimmy, thank you for represent the Asian, man.
+They're like, Jimmy, thank you for represent the Asians, man.
 I'm like, eh, you're welcome.
 But you do understand, It's not really a choice, right?
 Like, when you wake up Asian, you can only represent Asians.